U.S. Supplement/Issue 111/Text

 pp. 130-131, Citadel of Faith

 Beloved friends, if after prayerful deliberation you are inspired to action, write or submit a Home Front Settler Application.
-These applications are available from the DEPARTMENT or NATIONAL TEACHING, 112 LINDEN AVE., WII.METTE, ILLINOIS.
+These applications are available from the DEPARTMENT OF NATIONAL TEACHING, 112 LINDEN AVE., WILMETTE, ILLINOIS.
 60091

 National Spiritual Assembly Inaugurates Data Processing System[edit]